 Looking for Advent ideas?
-Here’s an awesome collection of simple Advent activities.
-None of them require a lot of preparation or expense.
+Here’s an awesome collection of simple family Advent activities.
+We‘ve rounded up the best wreaths, calendars, crafts and simple rituals to celebrate Advent and the Winter solstice.
 Easy and simple is perfect for this busy time of year!
 Build memories that last a lifetime.

 The beauty of Advent